This Course Has Passed.

 The session will be delivered via Zoom or Microsoft teams if that’s your preference, in a 3 hour session, from 10-1pm 1ith a 20 minuts comfort break.
 Ideally, we would like to restrict delegate numbers to 10-12 per session, to allow maximum delegate participation.

-* How to ensure an effective claim and avoid gaps in entitlement, which arise in 20% of cases, following claims being rejected as defective in some way.
+* How to ensure an effective claim and avoid gaps in entitlement, which arise in 20% of UC cases, following claims being rejected as defective in some way.
+DWP has a habit of simply cancelling which is wrong and very harsh on tenants.

 * How to ensure the tenant’s Standard Allowance & Housing Costs element are correctly assessed and how, acting as scribe, on behalf of your tenant, you can use the online journal to query, challenge & remedy poor decisions quickly.